Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ([IceCollectionInfo][16]), which it can use to dictate how to proceed with a call.
-The function can be invoked for three different reasons: a new ICE candidate was collected, the ICE gathering state changed, or a scheduled call based on the `wait` time set after an initial invocation of the function (See {@link call.IceCollectionInfo IceCollectionInfo}.reason).
+The function can be invoked for three different reasons: a new ICE candidate was collected, the ICE gathering state changed, or a scheduled call based on the `wait` time set after an initial invocation of the function.

 The function must then return an appropriate result object in the format of [IceCollectionCheckResult][17] which will dictate how the call will proceed.
 An incorrect return object, or result `type`, will cause the call to end with an error.